PPP: Public Private Partnership

 A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

-A public private partnership, or PPP, refers to the design, construction, operation and financing by the private sector of projects or facilities for public use, such as hospitals, port facilities, water treatment plants or schools.
-The public entity using PPP can be a national government, a local authority or a public institution.
+A public private partnership, or PPP, refers to the design, construction, operation and financing by the private sector of projects or facilities for public use, such as hospitals, port facilities, water treatment plants, schools, etc. The public entity using PPP can be a national government, a local authority or a public institution.
 PPP makes it possible for public entities with limited borrowing capacity to expand their access to capital.

 The operator of a PPP is remunerated by a rent paid by the public entity over a period defined by the contract.
 PPP financing can be in the form of equity, bank debt or bond issues.
 The public may also provide guarantees or subsidies in order to limit the amounts or risks.